Fabio Gruber

-Fabio Gruber (born 3 September 2002) is a professional footballer who plays as a defender for 1.
-FC Nürnberg.
-Born in Germany, he plays for the Peru national team.
+Fabio Gruber (born 3 September 2002) is a professional footballer who plays as a centre-back for club Mainz 05, he plays for the Peru national team.

 Early life

 Gruber was born on 3 September 2002.
 Born in Augsburg, Germany, he is a native of the city.

 Club career

-As a youth player, Gruber joined the youth academy of German Bundesliga side FC Augsburg and was promoted to the club's reserve team ahead of the 2021–22 season, where he made sixty-two league appearances and scored six goals.
+As a youth player, Gruber joined the youth academy of Bundesliga club FC Augsburg and was promoted to the club's reserve team ahead of the 2021–22 season, where he made sixty-two league appearances and scored six goals.

-During the summer of 2023, he signed for German side SC Verl, where he made thirty-nine league appearances and scored two goals.
-Following his stint there, he signed for German side 1.
+During the summer of 2023, he signed for 3.
+Liga side SC Verl, where he made 39 league appearances and scored two goals.
+Following his stint there, he moved for 2.
+Bundesliga club 1.
 FC Nürnberg in 2025.

+On 12 June 2026, Gruber signed with Bundesliga club Mainz 05.

 International career

 Gruber was born in Germany to a German father and Peruvian mother.
 In November 2025, he was called up to the Peru national team for a set of friendlies.